 As for-profit educational institutions have come under increasing fire and face accusations of defrauding their students, the complaint alleged that Walden was responsible for over $800 million in federal student loans in the 2019 academic year alone.
 Walden’s alleged practice of targeting Black and female students for predatory products has the function and effect of contributing to and exacerbating the stark racial and gender disparities in student debt loads nationwide.

-The proposed settlement agreement addresses the problem of predatory lending in two ways.
-First, it returns millions of dollars in excess tuition to the nearly 3,000 class members who fell victim to Walden’s alleged misrepresentations.
+The approved settlement agreement addresses the problem of predatory lending in two ways.
+First, it returns millions of dollars in excess tuition to over 2,000 class members who fell victim to Walden’s alleged misrepresentations.
 Second, it ensures that future applicants to the DBA program receive adequate information on the time and cost required to achieve a DBA degree.

 In 2011, Relman Colfax brought the first reverse redlining case against a for-profit university, and, through this case, the firm continues its work fighting against predatory lending practices in the for-profit education space.